Police: 52-year-old man dies in Westerly house fire

 Local firefighters were assisted by volunteers with the North Stonington, Charlestown-Richmond and Ashaway fire departments.

-The house sustained signifciant damage, authorities said.
+The house sustained significant damage, authorities said.

 The cause remains under investigation with the assistance of the state Fire Marshal.